tetcore/kings/readme.md

 To see this pallet in action in a Substrate runtime, watch this video - https://www.youtube.com/watch?v=lIYxE-tOAdw

-## Setup with Substrate Node Template
+## Setup with Tetcore Node Template

 ### Dependencies - runtime/cargo.toml